raspberrypilearning/python-web-server-with-flask/worksheet.md

     mkdir webapp
     ```

-    *`mkdir` means "make directory" - a directory is a folder, it can contain files and more folders.*
+    *`mkdir` means "make directory": a directory is a folder, it can contain files and more folders.*

 1. Navigate into this directory using the `cd` command: